tanvir-ahmed-pavel/tanvir-ahmed-pavel/README.md

 - 👋 Hi, I’m @tanvir-ahmed-pavel
-- 👀 I’m interested in 404
+- 👀 Commits are low because for work I use different account
-- 🌱 I’m currently learning how to improvise myself
+- 🌱 I’m currently on my way to advance software engineering
 - 📫 How to reach me pavel.ahmed.0720@gmail.com

 <!---